andyhd/Logo-Tortoise/README.md

 ## It doesn't work ##

-Yeah, I've only tested it in Chrome so far.
+Yeah, I've only tested it in Chrome, Firefox 7 and Safari 5 so far.
 It's a work in progress.